 The current economic uncertainty has many businesses closely evaluating their current and future staffing needs.
 While some positions are being cut, especially in the immediately impacted sectors such as hospitality and travel sectors, many businesses are strategically hiring financial professionals into executive leadership positions during the downturn.

-According to CB Insights, two of the top five reasons startups fail is because they lack significant financial expertise, i.e., they create products/services that have no market need and run of out of cash.
+According to CB Insights, two of the top five reasons startups fail is because they lack significant financial expertise, i.e., they create products/services that have no market need and run out of cash.

 Companies that previously had tasked their CEOs with handling finance functions are now hiring dedicated CFOs (or outsourcing CFO roles to reputable third parties) to ensure they will be able to weather the new economic storm.